Indigenous Art Program 2019 artists and artworks

 Dale Harding's work takes its inspiration from the paintings in and around Carnarvon Gorge in central Queensland, home to his Bidjara, Ghungalu and Garingbal people.
 His recent works feature outlines of tools at hand in his studio in the same way that everyday objects like boomerangs and spears were stencilled in traditional Aboriginal paintings.
 A new animation will be created with a variety of stencilled objects and be projected onto a building façade at the corner of Elizabeth and Edward St, Brisbane.

-See Dale's artwork on Edward Street.
+Dale's artwork was displayed on Edward Street.

 Casey Coolwell is a Quandamooka, Nunukul woman from Minjerribah with links to Eulo and the Bini people of Bowen.
 She is an Aboriginal artist and self-taught graphic artist who now runs a successful freelance company.
 She has created artworks for many well-known organisations including Menzies School of Health Research, Sentencing Council Queensland, and Queensland Performing Arts Centre.